Abigale001/abigale001.github.io/_pages/about.md

 - I am happy to be invited as a Programme Committee Member in many conferences, including [AAAI 2025](https://aaai.org/conference/aaai/aaai-26/), [NeurIPS 2025](https://neurips.cc/), [SIGIR 2025](https://sigir2025.dei.unipd.it/), [WSDM 2026](https://wsdm-conference.org/2026/), [PRICAI 2025](https://www.pricai.org/2025/), [APWeb-WAIM 2025](https://apweb2025.sau.edu.cn/index.html), and [IEEE DSC 2025](http://dsc.pcl.ac.cn/2025/index.html).
 - Our paper "[MSCI: Addressing CLIP's Inherent Limitations for Compositional Zero-Shot Learning](https://arxiv.org/pdf/2505.10289)" has been accepted by the top conference [IJCAI 2025](https://2025.ijcai.org/) (**CCF A, CORE A\***).
 - Yicong has been invited as an honored guest at the CCF YOCSEF Nanjing forum “Decoding the information cocoon: Dilemma and breakthrough”.
-- I have joined Nanjing University of Aeronautics and Astronautics as an associate professor and a postgraduate supervisor. ：）
+- I have joined Nanjing University of Aeronautics and Astronautics as an associate professor and a postgraduate supervisor. :smiley:
 - I am invited as a PC Member of ICLR 2025.
 - The second-authored paper, "Developing an LLM-Empowered Agent to Enhance Student Collaborative Learning Through Group Discussion", has been accepted by the 32nd International Conference on Computers in Education (ICCE).
 - I am invited to give a talk at the School of Computer Science and Technology, East China Normal University.
 - I am invited as a PC Member of ACM KDD 2025.
 - The first-authored paper, "[Toward Structure Fairness in Dynamic Graph Embedding: A Trend-aware Dual Debiasing Approach](https://arxiv.org/abs/2406.13201.pdf)" has been accepted by ACM KDD 2024 (**CCF A, CORE A***).
+- I am very happy to be awarded **the Dean's Award** by the University of Technology Sydney! :smiley:
-- My Thesis Has Got **Satisfactory** Scores!
+- My Thesis Has Got a **Satisfactory** Score!
 - I am invited as a PC Member of The 11th International Conference on Behavioural and Social Computing ([BESC 2024](http://besc-conf.org/2024/)) conference.
 - I am invited as a reviewer of the Journal of Social Computing.
 - The co-authored paper "[Low-Resource Court Judgment Summarization for Common Law Systems](https://arxiv.org/pdf/2403.04454)" has been accepted by Information Processing & Management. (中科院一区top)